Genusbiz/docs/README.md

 ## Guidelines
 * Keep the articles short and to the point.
 But not too small - i.e. if you are describing a topic containing five concepts, each with 1-2 sections, it is probably better to collect these in one article to avoid unnecessary clicking and increase readability.
-* It is better to start out small and then iterate and evolve more content later.
+* It is nevertheless better to start out small and then iterate and evolve more content later.
 * Commit consistent and complete articles.
 If it isn't possible, state clearly in the article that the content is unfinished, like the example below - and then return to finish it as soon as possible.
 And yes, write it in _italics_ (copy and paste the text below).
 ```
 _The contents of this article is under construction.
 We are sorry for the inconvenience._